circleci/circleci-docs/jekyll/_cci2/first-steps.md

 ## Steps

-To run your very first CircleCI build on the CircleCI 2.0 Beta platform, complete the following steps:
+To run your very first CircleCI build on the CircleCI 2.0 platform, complete the following steps:

 1. Click the [Sign Up](https://circleci.com/signup/) button.